Willy-JL/F95Checker/README.md

   :zap:***How to use***: Press `F1` when typing in search box to open help window.
 - **Multiple images per thread**: Add your own screenshots or automatically download thread attachments.
   :zap:***How to use***: Open game details screen, right click image, press "Manage additional images".
+- **Tag highlighter**: Extension can highlight positive, negative, and critical tags with colors (inspired by [this post](https://f95zone.to/threads/f95zones-latest-updates-tag-highlighter.156364/)).
+  :zap:***How to use***: Use "Extension" settings section to manage tags, see results in the browser.

 And more miscellaneous stuff missing from the original:
   - Various browser addon improvements and bug fixes (PR pending https://github.com/Willy-JL/F95Checker/pull/90)